Invited talk · RoboARCH @ ICRA 2026 · Vienna · 5 June 2026

 Gradient-free because the search set is a polytope.

-each waypoint probes a local polytope; entropic OT routes transport mass (0.2 to 0.8) toward low-cost step points
+each waypoint probes a local polytope; entropic OT routes transport mass toward low-cost step points

 MPOT results · story (3/3)